 How many dry needling/IMS treatments will I need?

-The number of treatments required depends on several factors: your general health, the duration and extent of your condition, the prevalence of scar tissue, the condition of your nerves, and how quickly your body can heal.
-If the pain is of recent origin, one treatment may be all that is necessary.
-The average person responds very well within four to six treatments.
+The number of dry needling treatments that you will need is based on several factors.
+These include your general health, the duration, and the extent of your condition.
+Other factors include the prevalence of scar tissue, the condition of your nerves, and how quickly your body can heal.
+If the pain began recently, one treatment may be all that is necessary.
+However, the average person responds very well within four to six treatments.

 How effective is dry needling/IMS?